darkobits/saffron/README.md

 cli.command<SplineReticulatorOptions>({
   handler: ({argv}) => {
-    // TypeScript will know that argv.spline is of type 'string' and that
+    // Here, TypeScript will know that argv.spline is of type 'string' and that
-    // argv.algorithm is an eum here.
+    // argv.algorithm is an enum.
   }
 });